AzKurban-edX-DS/edx.capstone.movielens.data/README.md

 ## Example

-This is a basic example that shows you how to get an idea of the structure of the datasets included in the package:
+Below is a simple example showing how to get an idea of the structure of the datasets included in a package:

 ``` r
 library(edx.capstone.movielens.data)